famulus/rainboard/README.md

 #### The Rainboard firmware consists of two files:

-1. neofighter.ino   - the main Arduino sketch.
+1. rainboard_firmware.ino   - the main Arduino sketch.
 2. rainboard16u2.hex   - the USB to serial tranceiver code.